At EZRentOut, we are committed to provide an unmatched support experience. You may use any of the following possible means of communication with us:

 Similar to the Order listing page view, the search functionality also plays out based on the setting you choose in Company Settings → Advanced Settings → Order Identifier.

-If Order# is enabled, searching by Order# from the main search bar, say 19, then ?19 will take you directly to the Order# 19.
+If Order# is enabled, searching by Order# from the main search bar, say 40, then ?40 will take you directly to Order# 40.
 Please note, you need to type at least 3 characters keyword to search.

 If Order# is enabled, searching by OIN from the main search bar, say 18000, will filter out your results this way.

-To go to a specific order, type @ followed by the Order Identification Number, i.e. @18000.
+To go to a specific Order, type @ followed by the Order Identification Number, i.e. @1132.

 Add Items to an Order# or Order Identification Number

-For work orders, associate it with Orders for the above search function to work.
+Note: For Work Orders, filter the Add Items field by Orders for the above search function to work.

 It is allowed – as long as the sum of the Rented Out Date and the recurrence span equals the current date or a future date.